-- first, we are exposed to aggressive competition in the domestic Greek market; - second, we are exposed to currency exchange rate fluctuations, particularly in relation to the Euro (€) and the U.K. sterling (£); - third, price fluctuations in raw materials could adversely affect the Group's manufacturing costs; and - fourth, the current economic crisis could continue to adversely affect consumer spending for the Group's products, particularly in Greece, Italy, the United Kingdom and the United States.
+- first, we are exposed to aggressive competition in the domestic Greek market; - second, we are exposed to currency exchange rate fluctuations, particularly in relation to the Euro (€) and the U.K. sterling (£); - third, price fluctuations in raw materials could adversely affect the Group's manufacturing costs; - fourth, the current economic crisis could continue to adversely affect consumer spending for the Group's products, particularly in Greece, Italy, the United Kingdom and the United States; and - fifth, the recent outbreak of COVID-19, a pandemic that is affecting our global business and operations.